-Studies show treadle pump owners have better boro rice, potato and green vegetables yields than pumpless small folders and sometimes even surpassing diesel pump owners.
+The performance of the iDE treadle pump was tested by Rangpur Dinajpur Rural Services in 1991, who found it to be "a cheap, efficient manual irrigation pump which is simple to maintain and repair".
+Studies evaluated by the International Water Management Institute show treadle pump owners have better boro rice, potato and green vegetables yields than pumpless small folders and sometimes even surpassing diesel pump owners.

-Kay, M. and Brabben, T.E.
-2000.
-Treadle Pumps for Irrigation in Africa.
+Kay, M. and Brabben, T., 2000, Treadle pumps for irrigation in Africa.
 Rome: Food and Agricultural Organization of the United Nations.
-Knowledge Synthesis Report No. 1
+Knowledge Synthesis Report No. 1.

-Orr, A.; Nazrul, A. and Barnes, G. 1991.
-The treadle pump: manual irrigation for small farmers in Bangladesh.
+Orr, A.; Nazrul, A. and Barnes, G. 1991, The treadle pump: manual irrigation for small farmers in Bangladesh.
 Bangladesh: Pioneer Printing Press Ltd. Dhaka.
-101 pages.

 IDE carries out quality inspections, stamping the pumps with a brand name, and selling them to a network of rural dealers.